Trump supporters react to his derogatory remark

 "He really shouldn't talk about people that way," said Welsh, a registered Republican.
 "That's not nice.
 I stopped supporting him.
 He's let us down."

-Welsh believes the US should "help out other countries."
+Welsh believes the United States should "help out other countries."

 "I believed in him and his plan," Welsh said, "but he's disappointing me."

+"A lot of the things that are reported about him, whether bad or terrible, are probably taken out of context."

+When told that a US senator who was in the room verified the reports of Trump's remarks, Liebnitzky said, "If he said it, well, then he said it."

-Angie Galvez
+Angie Galvez, California

-"I still support my President," said Angie Galvez, a Mexican-American in Los Angeles, California.
+"I still support my President," said Angie Galvez, a Mexican-American in Los Angeles.

 However, Galvez does believe the President "should have more filters because he represents the United States."